Japan's representative craftsman closest to the site

 Yes, he is truly a "downtown Leo.
 The rationality of Leo Fender, whom he admires, and the innovative frontier spirit that comes with it, can be said to have been inherited here.

-The rationality of the shortest distance to the sound is a major point not only in terms of sound but also in terms of price.
-How much would it cost for an ordinary guitar like this to be handmade in a Tokyo workshop?
+The rationality of the shortest distance to the sound is a major point not only in sound but also in price.
+How much would it cost for a guitar like this to be handmade in a Tokyo workshop?
 It is this rational thinking, which eliminates unnecessary elements, that makes it possible to create instruments that are "player-friendly" in many respects.

 Sneaking into T.S factory